Editing an access control policy

 • Layout—Use the Grid/Table View icon above the list of rules to change the layout.
 Grid view provides color-coded objects in an easy-to-see layout.
 Table view provides a summary list so that you can see more rules at once.
 You can freely switch views without impacting the rules.

-• Columns (Table view only)—Click the Show/Hide Columns icon above the list of rules to select which information to show in the table.
-Click Hide Empty Columns to quickly remove all columns that have no information, that is, you are not using those conditions in any rule.
+• Columns (table view only)—Click the Show/Hide Columns icon above the list of rules to select which information to show in the table.
+Click Show/Hide Empty Columns to quickly add, or remove, all columns that have no information, that is, you are not using those conditions in any rule.
 Click Revert to Default to undo all of your customizations.

-• Hit Count—To view statistics on how many connections matched each rule.
+• Manage Rule Hit Counts—To view statistics on how many connections matched each rule.
+See Viewing rule hit counts.

 • Show Rule Conflicts—See whether you have redundant or shadowed rules.
 These conflicts could prevent certain rules from ever being matched by connections, meaning either that you need to fix the match criteria, move the rule, or simply delete the rule.